Today’s post is a beginner’s guide to burnishing, and it’s a response to a recent reader question.

 What Tools Do You Need?

-The most commonly used tool for burnishing is something called a colorless blender.
+The most commonly used burnishing tool is something called a colorless blender.
 A colorless blender is basically a colored pencil without color.
-It’s made just like a regular colored pencil, but it’s just the wax binder (or oil-based binder for oil-based colored pencils.)

-Prismacolor colorless blenders are shown below and will work with any wax-based colored pencil.
+Prismacolor colorless blenders (shown below) work with any wax-based colored pencil.
 Other brands with colorless blenders are Blick Studio and Lyra (oil-based.)
 Check your favorite brand to see if they make a colorless blender specifically for that brand.
 Otherwise, any of the other blenders are likely to work.

-You use colorless blenders just like you use a regular, pigmented colored pencil, but you press very hard on the paper.
+Use colorless blenders just like you use a regular, pigmented colored pencil, but press very hard on the paper.
 The material in the colorless blender helps move the color around on the paper, filling in the tooth of the paper and blending the colors without adding any additional color.